mjoe67886/ai-agents-create-blender-scripts/README.md

 🔹 **What to do?**
 ✅ **Manually check for updates** on **GitHub** until you see a console message confirming the update system is working properly, or this is removed.

-⚠️ **Token Calculation Warning:**
-Right now, the displayed token usage **does not yet reflect the actual cost reduction when selecting the 03 Mini model**.
-- We're working on updating the token calculations, and **this update should be available tomorrow**.
-- **For now, expect some commonly used functions to cost about half as much**, while maintaining good performance.

 ---